 If you’re concerned about a student, we can help.

 Our Counseling and Psychological Services (CAPS) counselors are available to assist faculty and staff members regarding students in distress.
-You can call us 24/7 for consultation: 607-255-5155.
+You can call us for consultation at 607-255-5155.
 During business hours, press 1 for urgent concerns, or 2 to be connected with a CAPS receptionist.
 When Cornell Health is closed, your call will be answered by our answering service, and an on-call health care provider will return your call within 30 minutes.